-A Guest Blog by Zelah Senior at Brighton Fringe.
+A Guest Blog for 2016 by Zelah Senior at Brighton Fringe.

 Zelah has many years’ experience in the arts, not only in the UK, but also in South Africa, Sri Lanka and the Balkans.
 She initially studied English literature, has spent much of her subsequent career working in international development, and is also performer and arts maker.
 Zelah currently works with people and organisations in transition, as they move from one ‘story’ of themselves to another. www.zelahsenior.com.

 So, briefly, as it’s lunchtime, and my kids need nourishing before I head off into the Fringe: why am I spending May 2016 hunting down all the Brighton Fringe and Festival performances I can find on death and dying?

 Well, over the last few months, I have gradually found myself totally and utterly fascinated by death and dying and by what it means to live knowing that there’s only one sure thing in life – we’ll all die.
 How do we deal with that?

 And, suddenly, there seems to be more death about than usual.
 Or rather it’s hitting our consciousness more than usual.
 The first months of 2016 have seen the demise of many of the icons of the generation before mine, and it’s having a big impact.
 On the one hand, that’s strange, because we live with death and dying on our screens and in our lives everyday.
 The fact that people die is not exactly surprising.
 But somehow, these particular deaths are stirring something up; there’s a feeling that something more significant is going on.

 I chatted about this to Lucy, in the Festival Box Office yesterday.
 She asked me what I thought it all meant: a great question.
 For me it’s a massive wake up call – a call to show up, get out there and do my thing.
 To live fully in my own particular way.
 As for Lucy, she wasn’t yet sure exactly what it means to her.
 But it means something; it definitely means something.